Pest control hub

 Why is it a problem?

 German ivy is fast-growing and has a dense, smothering habit.
 It prefers open, damp sites but is partially tolerant to shade and drought and will grow in most soil types.
-It produces large number of wind-blown seeds and can also regrow from fragments of stems and roots.
+It produces large numbers of wind-blown seeds and can also regrow from fragments of stems and roots.
 Natural areas that are at risk of invasion by German ivy include forest margins, coastal communities and the edges of wetlands.

 CAUTION: When using any herbicide or pesticide, PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and safety requirements are followed.